grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 ## Spark Tables

-There's plenty of advice out there (such as *[On writing spark tables](https://noisesanssignal.blogspot.com/2025/01/on-writing-spark-tables.html)* or *[Build An Adventure Site ](https://cairnrpg.com/first-edition/tools/build-an-adventure-site/#create-spark-tables)*) so this won't be a tutorial on that.
+I won't be writing a tutorial on spark tables because here's plenty of advice out there already (such as *[On writing spark tables](https://noisesanssignal.blogspot.com/2025/01/on-writing-spark-tables.html)* or *[Build An Adventure Site](https://cairnrpg.com/first-edition/tools/build-an-adventure-site/#create-spark-tables)*).

 ### Setting as tables